Josh Hines-Allen: Personal life

-One of his sisters, Myisha Hines-Allen, is a professional basketball player for the Dallas Wings.
+One of his sisters, Myisha Hines-Allen, is a professional basketball player for the Indiana Fever.
 Two other sisters played basketball, LaTorri Hines-Allen for Division I Towson, and Kyra Hines-Allen for Division II Cheyney.
 An uncle, Gregory Hines, was a legendary player for Hampton basketball when the Pirates were still in Division II.
 He was later chosen in the fifth round of the 1983 NBA draft; although he never played in the league, he did play professionally for over a decade.
 Another uncle, Keith, played basketball at Montclair State.

 Hines-Allen married Kaitlyn Morrison on April 17, 2019.
 The two met during their freshman year of college in 2015 at the University of Kentucky.
 Kaitlyn is from Ohio and has a license in Cosmetology, as well as attending college for psychology.

 Hines-Allen has three children with his wife: Wesley, Julian, and Vanessa.

 On July 9, 2024, he officially announced a name change from Joshua Allen to Joshua Hines-Allen, in honor of his sisters and uncles, who were all athletes.